AnandJatav0110/Password_Manager/README.md

 .
 Quickly copy credentials to your clipboard with a single click

 .
-Unlike cloud-based password managers, Manage-Creds oes not send your data anywhere.
+Unlike cloud-based password managers, Manage-Creds are not send your data anywhere.
 It’s stored locally in your browser, making it perfect for people who value privacy and simplicity.

 ## Features